This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 When shopping for a good roasting chicken you want to choose a “roaster”.
 A roaster is a mature chicken between 5-7 pounds.
 These birds are meatier and have a thicker layer of fat which keeps them from burning while they cook for a long period of time.
 The extra fat bastes the meat as it roasts and makes them extra juicy and flavorful.

-Cook time is going to vary depending on the size of the bird.
-Once it has been in the oven for 1 hour and 40 minutes, I check the temperature.
+Cooking time is going to vary depending on the size of the whole chicken.
+Once the chicken has been in the oven for 1 hour and 40 minutes, I check the temperature.
 This would be about 20 minutes per pound for a 5 pound chicken.

 Rest the chicken before carving.
 Let the chicken sit in the pan with foil over the top for at least 10 minutes.

-This is a very simple whole roasted chicken recipe and the seasonings are very simple.
-I purposely chose a neutral flavor combination so that I can use the leftover meat for other meals.
+This is a very simple oven roasted chicken recipe and the seasonings are very simple.
+I purposely chose a simple flavor combination of lemon and fresh herbs so that I can use the leftover chicken for other meals.
 Get experimental with your compound butter, and see what kind of awesome flavors you can make with one simple technique.

 Ingredients